Joylei/plctag-rs/crates/sys/README.md

 Set environment variable `LIBPLCTAG_PATH` to the directory of extracted binaries.

-## Build from external source

-Set environment variable `LIBPLCTAG_SOURCE` to the directory of source code of [libplctag](https://github.com/libplctag/libplctag/).

-## Build from embedded source
+## Build from git submodules

-If environment variable `LIBPLCTAG_PATH` is not present, will build from embedded source of [libplctag](https://github.com/libplctag/libplctag/).
+If environment variable `LIBPLCTAG_PATH` does not present, will build from git submodules [libplctag](https://github.com/libplctag/libplctag/).